Do Pros Use Tee With Irons? (Explained)

 The whole idea is to be able to drive the center point of the golf club through the center of the ball.
 When you strike with optimal power and location, it will get the furthest distance.

-Helping to elevate a ball with a tee and an iron is going to help the iron to hit the prime location f the ball.
+Yes.
+This will give you the best chance for success at striking it a far length.
+Helping to elevate a ball with a tee and an iron will help the iron to hit the prime location of the ball.

 In Conclusion